 Data protection law is an important part of preserving personal privacy rights, which otherwise could be easily overwhelmed by the power of government agencies and corporations that hold information about individuals.
 Despite the many changes in the landscape since 1995 – at that time companies like Google and Facebook were yet to be founded, and mobile phones were used by only a tiny percentage of the population – the basic principles have held up well.
-What the reforms seek to do is improve the consistency of the directive's operation across the EU's 27 member countries, lower compliance costs for businesses, and make data protection regulators more accountable.
+The reforms seek to improve the consistency of the directive's operation across the EU's 28 member countries, lower compliance costs for businesses, and make data protection regulators more accountable.
 The package also seeks to add new citizen rights such as the right to data portability (so that you can download all the data a particular company has about you in a format you can use) and the right to delete your data, also popularised as the right to be forgotten.